mozilla/glean.js/ARCHITECTURE.md

 not `import type`.

 `dispatcher.ts` is where Glean's dispatcher implementation lives.
-The dispatcher is the structure that manage's Glean's task queue.
+The dispatcher is the structure that manages Glean's task queue.

 `metrics/types` is where all of the specific metric type implementations are.
 Each metric type should be implemented in a single file and no other file types should be added to this folder,